 - The procedure can be scheduled at a time convenient for both the donor and recipient.

-- The quality of the donated organ tends to be superior to organs from deceased donors.
+- The quality of the donated organ tends to be better than organs from deceased donors.

 All of these factors have yielded positive results for recipients.
 There is less rejection and lower doses of anti-rejection drugs.
-The transplanted kidney, or “graft,” has better odds of surviving if from a living donor, as show in the following UNOS data for kidney transplants in the U.S from 1996 to 2006:
+The transplanted kidney, or “graft,” has better odds of surviving if it is from a living donor, as show in the following UNOS data for kidney transplants in the U.S:

 Kidney Graft Survival Rates

 Time after donation

 There are several different types of living donation:

 - Directed donation.
 Directed donation is where the living donor names who the recipient will be.
 The recipient may be a blood relative, a spouse, a friend, a co-worker, or some other acquaintance.
 Most living donations are directed.